 Cheshire East

 § This page gives an overview of the Cheshire East local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Cheshire East is a large district combining historic market towns, rural countryside, and parts of the Peak District National Park.
 Macclesfield, once a silk town, lies on the edge of the Pennines, while Crewe is renowned for its railway heritage.
 Congleton and Sandbach add charm with historic markets, while the countryside is dotted with villages, canals, and stately homes such as Tatton Park and Lyme Park.
 The landscape ranges from rolling Cheshire farmland to the rugged uplands of the Peak District, offering scenic variety.

-The administrative boundary of Cheshire East can be viewed on OpenStreetMap: District Boundary of Cheshire East.
+The administrative boundary of Cheshire East can also be viewed on OpenStreetMap: District Boundary of Cheshire East.

 Key Facts about Cheshire East